TeamGrapefuit/Stage-2/README.md

 ##EXECUTABLE:
 Build Instructions:
-  Simply unzip the folder and open the 'Executable' folder.
-Double click the executable 'Grapefuit_exe' and the program will begin running.
+  Simply unzip the folder, open the 'Executable' folder and navigate to the "release" folder.
+Double click the executable 'grapefuit_exe' and the program will begin running.

 Notes:
  - Built on a Windows 10 Machine, confirmed as working for Windows 7